Goldfish (cracker): International distribution

 Goldfish are exported and sold in countries around the world.
 In the UK, they are sold under the name "Finz", but the product is identical.
 In Switzerland, the original Goldfish flavor is marketed under the brand name Goldfischli.

-Goldfish was also sold in Australia under Arnott's branding, Canada and Hong Kong.
+Goldfish was also sold under Arnott's branding in Australia.

 Spin-offs

-Pepperidge Farm has created several spin-off products including Goldfish Sandwich Crackers, Flavor-Blasted Goldfish, Goldfish bread, multi-colored Goldfish (known as Goldfish-American), and Baby Goldfish (which are smaller than normal).
-There are also seasonably available color-changing Goldfish, colored Goldfish (come in a variety pack).
-There was reportedly once a line of Goldfish cookies in vanilla and chocolate; chocolate has reappeared in the "100 calorie" packs.
+Pepperidge Farm has created several spin-off products, including Goldfish Sandwich Crackers, Flavor-Blasted Goldfish, Goldfish bread, multi-colored Goldfish (known as Goldfish-American), and Baby Goldfish (which are smaller than normal).
+There are also seasonably available color-changing Goldfish and colored Goldfish (come in a variety pack).
+There was once a line of Goldfish cookies in vanilla and chocolate; chocolate has reappeared in the "100 calorie" packs.

-Goldfish noodles also can be found in Campbell's chicken noodle, tomato, and meatball soup.
-The Goldfish shaped noodles in the tomato soup have been discontinued.

 Legal issues

 In 1999, Campbell Soup Co.'s Pepperidge Farm won a court case involving Nabisco's Cheese Nips CatDog crackers that had fish-shaped crackers that resembled Goldfish.
 The court ordered Nabisco to refrain from using the goldfish shape and to recall all their products that included the fish shape.